-Next up in my Dyson comparison series are the V12 Detect and V10 Absolute, two vastly similar but (also) different products in various aspects.
+Next in my Dyson comparison series are the V12 Detect and V10 Absolute, representing different eras in Dyson’s product development.

 The V10 Absolute was the starting point in Dyson’s switch to the horizontally aligned dustbin, offering more capacity and a longer run time than its predecessors.